intro and FAQ (frequently asked questions) - Seattle towards Minnesota - CycleBlaze

 Q: Aren’t you worried about…. (someone hitting you with their car, someone robbing you, lions/tigers/bears)?

 A: No. In fact, every time I take a bike trip my faith in humanity is renewed.
 It's amazing how generous and kind people are.
-Maybe it's because I'm on a bike (what am I going to do? ride off with their TV?), or maybe it's because of my boyish charm (Heather says No), but everywhere I go people open their arms to help me out.
+Maybe it's because I'm on a bike (what am I going to do? ride off with their TV?), or maybe it's because of my boyish charm (again, Heather says that's a Hard No), but everywhere I go people open their arms to help me out.
 I've been sitting outside a convenience store in Mississippi when the bread delivery guy walked by and said, "Hey, you want a loaf of bread?"
 I just strapped it to my bike and ate it with some peanut butter I bought.
 I've been in the middle of West Texas when a hailstorm was only minutes away when an old farmer pulled up in his battered pickup truck and said, "There's a hailstorm acomin' - You just go over to that house there, ain't nobody livin' in it, and stay there till it passes over.
 If anybody says anything to you, you just tell'em 'Usup sentcha.' " I was safe inside the abandoned house when the hail hit.
 I've asked where a good place to camp is and, repeatedly, people have said, "Right here in our yard!"
 And later, "Why don't you just come inside and have supper with us?
 We have plenty."

 Q: What do you eat?